spack/spack-monitor/docs/getting_started/api_tutorial.rst

     $ python script/api-examples/upload_config.py specs/singularity-3.6.4.json

-If you haven't added it yet (the full hash of the first spec is the unique id) you'll see that it was added:
+If you haven't added it yet (the full hash of the first package in the file is the unique id) you'll see that it was added:

 .. code-block:: console

     $ python script/api-examples/upload_config.py specs/singularity-3.6.4.json
-    The configuration was successfully created.
+    The package was successfully created.

-If you've already added it, you'll see:
+    {
+        "message": "success",
+        "data": {
+            "full_hash": "xttimnxa2kc4rc33axvrcpzejiil6wbn",
+            "packages": {
+                "cryptsetup": "4riqvvabzho7qyzxumc7csmtcatnfbqd",
+                "go": "2dhsyo2cvpyft5u2ptza7j7kvk5r6626",
+                "libgpg-error": "5fmyz5bhnsaw5vvtbgt3m6cujrw2ajbc",
+                "libseccomp": "3mmhto5wulorfps33lzkzr5ynyanmefn",
+                "shadow": "aozeq6ybtsnrs5phtonutwes7fe6yhcy",
+                "squashfs": "mxfspfx44aforrx6shx6r6nu3th6mca3",
+                "util-linux-uuid": "46cwzqnbfi3xdxlrm76z5gazhvog3n3t"
+            }
+        }
+    }

+That's a hint of the metadata that can be returned to a calling client.
+In the context of spack, we actually don't need to pass around this metadata, because spack always carries a representation of a package's full hash and dependencies.
+If you've already added the package, you'll see:

 .. code-block:: console

     $ python script/api-examples/upload_config.py specs/singularity-3.6.4.json
-    This configuration already exists in the database.
+    This package already exists in the database.